Marvel Phase 5: new release dates, cast news, and more

 The Marvels, meanwhile, picks up in the aftermath of both Ms. Marvel and Secret Invasion.
 The film sees Kamala Khan, Carol Danvers, and Monica Rambeau join forces after their powers are unexpectedly "entangled" – meaning they switch places every time they use their abilities at the same time.
 Not very convenient.

-The villain Dar-Benn is seeking Kamala's bangle, to make matters more complicated, to assist her in harvesting resources from other planets to restore life to her own world.
+The villain, Dar-Benn, is seeking Kamala's bangle to assist her in harvesting resources from other planets to restore life to her own world.
 The Marvels unite to stop her, but Monica stays behind in another reality in order to avert a catastrophe for Earth-616.
-There, she meets none other than Binary, another version of her mother Maria Rambeau (who has tragically passed away in the main universe).
+There, she meets none other than Binary, another version of her mother, Maria Rambeau (who has tragically passed away in the main universe).
 Excitingly, she also meets none other than Kelsey Grammer's Beast, which opens the door for the X-Men to return.

-The end of the film also sees Kamala start to put together a team of her own, recruiting Kate Bishop for what we can only assume is the Young Avengers
+At the end of the film, Kamala also starts to put together a team of her own, recruiting Kate Bishop for what we can only assume is the Young Avengers

 (Image credit: Marvel Studios)

-Echo is the most recent Phase 5 entry, charting the fallout from Maya Lopez's shooting of Kingpin in Hawkeye, her return home, and discovering more about her Choctaw heritage.
+Echo is the most recent Phase 5 series, charting the fallout from Maya Lopez's shooting of Kingpin in Hawkeye, her return home, and discovering more about her Choctaw heritage.

 We soon discover that Kingpin is still alive, which causes a war to come to Tamaha, Oklahoma.
 Maya later 'defeats' Kingpin after being granted mystical powers which allows her to 'heal' trauma, as well as granting her super strength.
 The series ends with an Echo post-credits scene suggesting that Kingpin is going to enter the running to be mayor of New York...